Table of Contents

-- ITS reserves the right to disable a website that belongs to a club, organization, employee or student if security vulnerability is found or for other reasons as deemed appropriate by the University.
+- ITS reserves the right to disable a website that belongs to a club, organization, employee, or student if a security vulnerability is found or for other reasons as deemed appropriate by the University.
 The site may, at the University’s sole discretion, be restored if the owner corrects the vulnerability.

 Wireless Routers/Access Points

 The University does not allow personally-owned routers or wireless access points to be installed anywhere on campus or in student housing.
-For more detailed information, please contact the I.T.
-Support Center.
+For more detailed information, please contact the ITS Support Center.

 Refer to SVSU Copyright Policy for additional information on copyright.

-Under the Digital Millennium Copyright Act, the University is obligated to take appropriate enforcement action if it receives a complaint that unauthorized copyrighted material is being published or downloaded on the University Network.
+Under the Digital Millennium Copyright Act, the University is obligated to take appropriate enforcement action if it receives a complaint that unauthorized copyrighted material is published or downloaded on the Network.

 Various methods are used to enforce this policy ranging from warnings, loss of privileges for visitors/guests, expulsions for students and termination of employees.